Dopamine Reuptake Inhibitor: Benefits And Drawbacks

 What Is A Dopamine Reuptake Inhibitor?

 When dopamine reuptake functions the way it should, proteins pump the dopamine in your brain out of the space between the neurons (the synaptic cleft) and into the neuron where the action started.
-However, if you don't have enough dopamine or if your dopamine system isn't functioning properly, you might feel a little bit off.
-A dopamine reuptake inhibitor makes dopamine stay in the synaptic cleft longer, so you feel better.
+However, if you don't have enough dopamine, or if your dopamine system isn't functioning properly, you might feel a little bit off.
+Dopamine reuptake inhibitors makes dopamine stay in the synaptic cleft longer, so you feel better.

 How does this work?
-When you take a dopamine reuptake inhibitor drug, more dopamine is available in your brain, so its message of pleasure is carried to more neurons.
+When you take dopamine reuptake inhibitors drug, more dopamine is available in your brain, so its message of pleasure is carried to more neurons.
 The feeling of excitement and pleasure spreads further in your brain, helping you to feel more alert, focused, and positive.

 If you have depression, narcolepsy, or ADHD, dopamine reuptake inhibitors can improve your condition.
 They can also help you overcome addictions like smoking, overeating or binge eating, or heroin addiction.
-Although few dopamine reuptake inhibitor drugs are in common use, many have been used effectively for these conditions.
+Although few dopamine reuptake inhibitors are in common use, many have been used effectively for these conditions.

-The most commonly-used dopamine reuptake inhibitor is bupropion, which is called Wellbutrin when used as an antidepressant.
+Commonly used dopamine reuptake inhibitors include bupropion, which is called Wellbutrin when used as an antidepressant.
 Bupropion doesn't affect the serotonin in the brain at all, so many common side effects of serotonin reuptake inhibitors can be avoided.
 (These side effects include sexual dysfunction and weight gain).
-Bupropion has been shown to work as well as other antidepressants for certain people.

 The dopamine theory of depression suggests that a decrease in dopamine signaling causes major depressive disorder.
 This decrease may occur when brain has fewer dopamine receptors, or there may be other problems in the dopamine system.
 Either way, the goal of treatment with dopamine reuptake inhibitors is to make full use of the dopamine that's available for signaling in the brain.